Hearts Find Late Answer in 1-1 Draw with Greenville

 Greenville found the breakthrough in the 70th minute when Rodrigo Robles put the visitors ahead, finishing a chance set up by Chapa Herrera to make it 1-0.
 The goal shifted momentum, but Portland responded almost immediately in terms of energy, driven forward by the home crowd and a renewed urgency in possession.

 Hearts' response came almost immediately.
 In the 76th minute, Greenville defender Anthony Patti was shown a red card for a professional handball, giving Portland a penalty shot and a chance to pull level.
-Ollie Wright in his 50th appearance for Hearts of Pine stepped up two minutes later and despite the goalie dancing around trying to distract his focus, Wright buried the equalizer on the right side of the net while the goalie dove left.
+Ollie Wright stepped up two minutes later and despite the goalie dancing around trying to distract his focus, Wright buried the equalizer on the right side of the net while the goalie dove left.
 Bringing Hearts back to 1-1, getting the players amped, and sending the whole Fitzpatrick Stadium into a frenzy.

 From there, Portland pushed for a winner, making attacking substitutions shortly after the equalizer and committing more numbers forward.
 The final stretch saw sustained pressure in Greenville's half, with multiple attacking sequences developing around the box, though the decisive final ball never fully materialized.